Phone: (605) 995-2899

 B.A., Biology, University of Delaware, Newark, DE

-Our question is this: What ecotoxicological effects may be caused by fresh runoff from major wildland fires?
-We have several samples of biochar generated from different species of wood and under different conditions.
-We want to know if the dissolved black carbon generated by runoff from fire events harms the surrounding environment.
-Initial research from summer 2024 demonstrated that biochar generated from different starting materials and different environmental conditions resulted in very different toxicity to our model aquatic organism, Daphnia magna.
-Ongoing studies will explore the mechanisms of toxicity, using both enzymatic and toxicogenomic approaches, to help explain the differences between biochar samples.
+Our question is this: What ecotoxicological efects may be caused by fresh runof from major wildland fires?
+We have several samples of biochar generated from diferent species of wood and under diferent conditions.
+We want to know if the dissolved black carbon generated by runof from fire events harms the surrounding environment.
+Initial research from summer 2024 demonstrated that biochar generated from diferent starting materials and diferent environmental conditions resulted in very diferent toxicity to our model aquatic organism, Daphnia magna.
+Summer 2025 studies will begin to explore the mechanisms of toxicity, using both enzymatic and toxicogenomic approaches, to help explain the diferences between biochar samples.
+During the 2025-2026 academic year, we plan to complete the initial phase of this project, leading to work on a publication in the summer of 2026.